henryreed/ShodanParser/README.md

 optional arguments:
   -h, --help            show this help message and exit --exclude-country EXCLUDE_COUNTRY [EXCLUDE_COUNTRY ...]
                         List countries to exclude.
-For example: CH, RU, UK would be China, Russia and the United Kingdom
+For example: CN, RU, UK would be China, Russia and the United Kingdom
 ```